Athletics minor league players: Brennan Milone

-Kade Morris

-Kade Tanner Morris (born June 21, 2002) is an American professional baseball pitcher in the Athletics organization.

-Morris attended John H. Pitman High School in Turlock, California and played college baseball at University of Nevada, Reno.
-In 2022, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
-He was selected by the New York Mets in the third round of the 2023 Major League Baseball draft.
-He signed with the Mets and spent his first professional season with the Florida Complex League Mets and St. Lucie Mets.

-On July 30, 2024, the Mets traded Morris to the Oakland Athletics for Paul Blackburn.

 Nate Nankil

 Nathan Andrew Nankil (born October 16, 2002) is an American professional baseball outfielder in the Athletics organization.

 Nankil played for Sweetwater Valley Little League in the 2015 Little League World Series.
 He attended Bonita Vista High School in Chula Vista, California, and played college baseball at California State University, Fullerton for the Titans.
 In 2022, he played in the Cape Cod Baseball League with the Chatham Anglers and batted .269 over 14 games.
 As a junior at Cal State Fullerton in 2023, Nankil played in 55 games and hit .316 with five home runs and 39 RBIs.

 Nankil was selected by the Oakland Athletics in the seventh round of the 2023 Major League Baseball draft.
 He signed with the team for $300,000.
 He made his professional debut with the Arizona Complex League Athletics, hitting .189 over 16 games.
 Nankil split the 2024 season between the Stockton Ports and Lansing Lugnuts and batted .303 with 11 home runs and seventy RBIs over 111 games.
 He was named a California League All-Star.
 He opened the 2025 season with Lansing and was promoted to the Midland RockHounds in July.
+Over 124 games between the two teams, he hit .278 with three home runs, 56 RBIs, and ten stolen bases.
+In 2026, Nankil played with Stockton, Lansing, and Midland and batted .241 with seven home runs and 41 RBIs over 93 games.